Real Estate Mauritius · Westimmo

 10 years · Renewable

-For foreign nationals creating and managing a company in Mauritius.
-Two options available since 2025 based on project size.
+For setting up and running a company in Mauritius.
+Two options apply since 2025 depending on the size of the project.
 Family reunification included (spouse + children).

 10 years · Renewable

-For foreign employees recruited by a Mauritius-based company.
-Two salary tiers introduced in 2025.
+For foreign employees hired by a Mauritian company.
+Two salary thresholds apply since 2025.

-Spouse may work without a separate OP (EDB notification required)
+Spouse allowed to work without a separate OP (EDB notification)

 10 years · Renewable

-For freelancers, consultants, coaches and sole traders.
+For freelancers, consultants, coaches, and sole entrepreneurs.
 Service activities only.
 Registration with the Registrar of Companies is mandatory.

-The most sought-after route for foreign investors.
-Valid for as long as the property is held.
-No separate work permit required to invest and work in Mauritius.
+The most sought-after option among foreign investors.
+Valid as long as the property is owned.
+Work permit exemption to invest and work in Mauritius.

 PDS / IRS / RES / Smart City / IHS / G+2 property ≥ USD 375,000